This recipe shows you how to display your weekly data in date buckets rather than just showing the individual week number.

 In the Formula field, enter or paste the formula below:

 "YYYY-MM-dd") + " " + "to" + " " +

 Note: You need to update [DATE(Date)] to the name of the date attribute you would like to use like Ticket Solved - Date, Ticket First Assigned - Date, etc.For example, using Ticket Solved - Date, replace [DATE(Date)] with [Ticket Solved - Date].

 Tip: If you're working in a language other than English, read this article to help you enter Explore formulas in your language.

 - Click Save to create the calculated attribute. .

 Display your results

-After you created your calculated attribute, you can add it and any other data to your query.
+After you created your calculated attribute, you can add it and any other data to your report.
 When using the calculated attribute, rather than a pre-built week attribute, your results will display like the image below: